 The main exploration focus for the Tankoro property has been the MM Prospect.
 After a successful scout RC drilling program conducted in late 2011 to test a high-grade gold-in-soil anomaly, subsequent RC and diamond drilling programs totalling 14,200 metres and 13,500 metres respectively were conducted throughout 2012.
-These programs led to the delineation of a significant mineralised system at the MM Prospect, consisting of a series of sub-parallel mineralised zones extending over a 1.4 kilometre distance along strike and to 250 metres vertical depth.
-Gold mineralisation appears to be shoot controlled and is of a disseminated sulphide style.
+These programs led to the delineation of an extensive mineralised system at the MM Prospect, consisting of a series of sub-parallel mineralised zones extending over a 1.4 kilometre distance along strike and to 250 metres vertical depth.
 The mineralisation is generally hosted in steeply dipping quartz-feldspar-porphyry dykes, many of which extend over a strike length of 1 kilometre.
 The true thickness of the main mineralised porphyry zone varies from 2 to 20m, with an average width of approximately 10m.
-The geometry and grades of the mineralisation intersected in the drilling programs appear to be amenable to open pit mining.
+The geometry and grades of the mineralisation intersected in the drilling programs appear to be amenable to open pit mining with drilling extending mineralisation to a maximum depth of 100 metres.

-In the second quarter of 2012, the Company undertook a 14,000 metre RAB drilling program which was designed to test gold-in-soil anomalies within a 5 kilometre radius of the MM Prospect.
+In the second quarter of 2012, the Company undertook a 14,000 metre RAB drilling program designed to test gold-in-soil anomalies within a 5 kilometre radius of the MM Prospect.
 This program provided valuable information for planning future exploration within the 20 kilometre-long Tankoro Structural Corridor.